ctrlplusb/easy-peasy/website/docs/docs/api/listeners.md

 ## thunkOn

-A *listener* thunk is responsible for performing side effects (e.g. a call to an HTTP endpoint) in response to configured *targets* being executed.
+A *listener* thunk is responsible for performing side effects (e.g. a call to an HTTP endpoint), or logic based action dispatching, in response to configured *targets* being executed.

 ```javascript
 onAddTodo: thunkOn(